Tunisian Arabic morphology

 The grammar, the conjugation and the morphology of Tunisian Arabic is very similar to that of other Maghrebi Arabic varieties.
 It is based on Classical Arabic and influenced by Berber languages and Latin, with some morphological inventions.
 The Berber influence is more noticeable in Pre-Hilalian dialects.

 Pronouns

 Personal pronouns

 Tunisian Arabic has 7 personal pronouns since gender differentiation of the 2nd person in the singular form is absent.

-Example : آنا زادة « Āna zāda. » — "Me too."
+Example : آنا زادة « Ānī zāda. » — "Me too."

 Possessive pronouns

 The possessive pronouns are used as possessive articles when put as a suffix to a preposition or a noun.
 When it is used after a verb, their functions are rather direct object pronouns.
 The ones between parenthesis are the ones used after a structure finishing by a vowel.